-Discover the stunning temples, enjoy boat tours, ride the bamboo train, visit the bat cave, and immerse yourself in the local culture throughout Cambodia.
-Benefit from the expertise of our local licensed guide and driver, each with over a decade of experience in the tourism industry.
+Discover the stunning temples, enjoy boat tours, take a ride on the bamboo train, explore the bat cave, and immerse yourself in the vibrant local culture throughout Cambodia.
+Benefit from the expertise of our local licensed guide and driver, who bring over a decade of experience in the tourism industry.

-Discover the stunning temples, enjoy boat tours, ride the bamboo train, visit the bat cave, and immerse yourself in the local culture throughout Cambodia.
-Benefit from the expertise of our local licensed guide and driver, each with over a decade of experience in the tourism industry.
+Discover the stunning temples, enjoy boat tours, take a ride on the bamboo train, explore the bat cave, and immerse yourself in the vibrant local culture throughout Cambodia.
+Benefit from the expertise of our local licensed guide and driver, who bring over a decade of experience in the tourism industry.

 Off-the-Beaten-Path Tour Begins with Banteay Kdei Temple

-Banteay Kdei - After purchasing the Angkor Pass, the tour proceeds to Banteay Kdei temple, meaning “A Citadel of Chambers.”
-Built in the mid-12th to early 13th century by King Jayavarman VII, this Buddhist temple is located southeast of Ta Prohm and east of Angkor Thom.
-The local guide will…
+Banteay Kdei - After purchasing the Angkor Pass, the tour begins at Banteay Kdei temple, meaning “A Citadel of Chambers,” constructed in the mid-12th to early 13th century by King Jayavarman VII as a Buddhist temple.
+It is situated southeast of Ta Prohm and east of the Angkor Thom capital….

 Off-the-Beaten-Path Tour Begins with Banteay Kdei Temple

-Banteay Kdei - After purchasing the Angkor Pass, the tour proceeds to Banteay Kdei temple, meaning “A Citadel of Chambers.”
-Built in the mid-12th to early 13th century by King Jayavarman VII, this Buddhist temple is located southeast of Ta Prohm and east of Angkor Thom.
-The local guide will provide detailed explanations on-site.
+Banteay Kdei - After purchasing the Angkor Pass, the tour begins at Banteay Kdei temple, meaning “A Citadel of Chambers,” constructed in the mid-12th to early 13th century by King Jayavarman VII as a Buddhist temple.
+It is situated southeast of Ta Prohm and east of the Angkor Thom capital.
+A local guide will provide detailed explanations on-site.

-Pre Rup - Following Banteay Kdei, the tour heads to Pre Rup temple.
-This beautiful brick temple was completed in 961 by King Yasovarman I and dedicated to the god Shiva.
-The local guide will offer more details on-site.
+Pre Rup - Following Banteay Kdei, the tour proceeds to Pre Rup temple, a stunning brick temple completed in 961 by King Yasovarman I and dedicated to the god Shiva.
+The local guide will offer more insights on-site.

-Banteay Samre - After Pre Rup, the journey continues to Banteay Samre temple, built during the reign of Suryavarman II and Yasovarman II in the early 12th century.
-This Hindu temple is designed in the Angkor Wat style.
+Banteay Samre - After Pre Rup, the journey continues to Banteay Samre temple (បន្ទាយសំរែ), built during the reigns of Suryavarman II and Yasovarman II in the early 12th century.
+It is a Hindu temple in the Angkor Wat style.

-Banteay Srei - After Banteay Samre, the tour takes a scenic drive to the 10th-century pink temple, Banteay Srei.
-The professional tour guide will provide detailed explanations during the one-hour visit.
-The tour then stops by a local palm sugar producer before heading to lunch.
+Banteay Srei - After exploring Banteay Samre, enjoy a scenic drive with local activities for about 45 minutes to reach a magnificent 10th-century pink temple.
+A professional tour guide will provide detailed explanations during the one-hour temple tour.
+The tour then stops by a local palm sugar producer, where the guide will explain the sugar palm production process before heading to lunch.

-Kompong Phluk - Located on Tonle Sap, the largest freshwater lake in Southeast Asia, Kompong Phluk spans 10,000 square kilometers during the wet season and shrinks to about 3,000 square kilometers in the dry season.
+Kompong Phluk - Kompong Phluk, located on Tonle Sap, the largest freshwater lake in Southeast Asia, expands to 10,000 square kilometers during the wet season and contracts to about 3,000 square kilometers in the dry season.
 It is bordered by five Cambodian provinces: Kompong Thom, Siem Reap, Battambang, Pursat, and Kompong Chhnang.
 The lake experiences seasonal water flow changes: from May to October, water flows from the Mekong to Tonle Sap, and from November to April, it flows back.
 Tonle Sap is home to thousands of bird species and hundreds of fish varieties, supporting local and regional economies.
 Visitors can explore fishing and floating villages on a boat trip, observe local fishing activities, and enjoy a stunning sunset.
 A local guide will provide additional insights during the trip.

 Day 2 Begins with Sunrise at Angkor Wat

-Angkor Thom - After Angkor Wat, the tour heads to Angkor Thom Capital, a 10-minute drive away.
-A stop at the South Gate allows for photo opportunities before visiting the main temples in Angkor Thom.
-The tour then proceeds to Bayon temples, built in the late 12th or early 13th century by Buddhist King Jayavarman VII.
-Known as the “Smiling Temples,” Bayon is highly favored by tourists and ranks high on TripAdvisor.
+Angkor Thom - After a memorable visit to Angkor Wat, the tour heads to Angkor Thom Capital, a 10-minute drive away.
+There will be a stop at the South Gate for photos before visiting the main temples in Angkor Thom.
+Following Angkor Thom, the tour visits Bayon temples (Smiling Temples), built in the late 12th or early 13th century by Buddhist King Jayavarman VII, located in the center of Angkor Thom Capital.
+Bayon is highly favored by tourists and ranks highly on TripAdvisor alongside Angkor Wat due to its smiling faces.
 The local guide will provide more details during the visit.

-Ta Prohm - After Angkor Thom, the tour heads to Ta Prohm, a 15-minute drive away.
-Along the way, there is a stop at a stone bridge with a lovely tree growing on top.
-Lunch is taken near the Royal swimming pool before exploring Ta Prohm, built in the late 12th century by King Jayavarman VII.
-Known as the “Tomb Raider temple,” Ta Prohm gained fame after the film “Tomb Raider” was shot there.
-The tour guide will provide more details during the visit.
+Ta Prohm - After exploring Angkor Thom Capital, the tour proceeds to Ta Prohm, a 15-minute drive away, with a stop at a stone bridge to admire a lovely tree growing on top.
+Lunch will be near the Royal swimming pool before exploring Ta Prohm, meaning “Ancestors of Brahma,” built in the late 12th century by King Jayavarman VII as a Buddhist temple.
+Ta Prohm is famously known as the “Tomb Raider temple” after the film was shot there.
+The tour guide will share more details during the visit.

 Day 3 Begins with the Jungle Temple

-Bakong - After Beng Mealea, the tour heads to Bakong temple, the ancient Khmer Capital city of Hariharalaya.
-Built in the 9th century by Shiva King Indravarman I, Bakong is pyramid-shaped and often referred to as the “Pyramid temple.”
-The tour guide will provide a fantastic history of the site.
+Bakong - After visiting Beng Mealea, the tour heads to the beautiful ancient Khmer Capital city (Hariharalaya) and Bakong temple.
+Built in the 9th century by Shiva King Indravarman I, Bakong is located in what is now called Rolous.
+Bakong’s pyramid shape has earned it the nickname “Pyramid temple.”
+The tour guide will share fascinating historical insights.

-Preah Ko - The tour then proceeds to Preah Ko, meaning “The Sacred Bull,” the first temple built in the ancient city of Hariharalaya in 879 by Hindu King Indravarman I. The local guide will provide more details.
+Preah Ko - Following Bakong, the tour visits Preah Ko, meaning “The Sacred Bull,” the first temple built in the ancient city of Hariharalaya in 879 by Hindu King Indravarman I, dedicated to the god Shiva.
+More details will be provided by the local guide.

 Day 4 Begins with Preah Vihear Temple

-Preah Vihear Province - Preah Vihear, located along the Cambodia-Thailand border, was listed as a World Heritage site in 2008.
-The temple was built by three kings over 300 years: Yasovarman I (889-910), Suryavarman I (1002-1049), and Suryavarman II (1113-1150), who also built Angkor Wat.
-Located on top of Dangrek Mountain, 550 meters high, the temple symbolizes the sacred mountain “Meru,” the abode of all Hindu gods.
-The drive from Siem Reap takes around 3 hours, passing through local villages and plantations.
+Preah Vihear Province - Preah Vihear, beautifully located along the Cambodia-Thailand border, was listed as a World Heritage Site in 2008 after a territorial conflict between Cambodian and Thai armies, which ended in 2011 with Cambodia’s victory at the ICJ.
+Built by three kings over 300 years, Yasovarman I (889-910) in 893, Suryavarman I (1002-1049), and completed by King Suryavarman II (1113-1150), known for building Angkor Wat, it is situated atop Dangrek Mountain, 550 meters high.
+The temple symbolizes the sacred mountain “Meru,” the abode of all Hindu gods.
+The drive from Siem Reap passes through local villages and plantations, taking around 3 hours each way.

 Day 5 Begins with Banteay Chhmar Temple

-Banteay Chhmar - The tour meets at the hotel at 8:00 am to proceed to Banteay Chhmar temple, located in Banteay Meanchey province, around 150 km from Siem Reap.
-The drive takes about two and a half hours, passing local activities, rice fields, and beautiful landscapes.
-The fluent English-speaking driver/guide will explain everything seen along the way.
-Banteay Chhmar, built by King Jayavarman VII in the late 12th to early 13th century, was dedicated to his son.
-The temple is unique with tree growth around it, making the tour interesting and unforgettable.
+Banteay Chhmar - Meeting at the hotel at 8:00 am, the tour proceeds to Banteay Chhmar temples, located in Banteay Meanchey province, about 150 km from Siem Reap city.
+The journey takes at least two and a half hours along road N6, heading west of Siem Reap, showcasing local activities, rice fields, and beautiful landscapes.
+Fluent English-speaking drivers/guides will explain everything seen on the road to Banteay Chhmar temple.
+Completed during the reign of King Jayavarman VII, like Angkor Thom Capital in the late 12th to early 13th century, Banteay Chhmar was built by King Jayavarman VII to honor his son who predeceased him.
+Banteay Chhmar is an isolated yet unique temple with tree growth around it, making the tour interesting and unforgettable.

-Battambang - After Banteay Chhmar, the tour drives to Battambang province to visit the city.
-The visit includes Phsar Nut, the French Quarter, Wat Domrey Sor pagoda, and the Bat Cave at Phnom Sampov.
-Before the Bat Cave, there is a walk to the top of Phnom Sampov to visit some pagodas and the killing fields.
-The tour stays overnight in Battambang province.
+Battambang - After Banteay Chhmar, the tour drives directly to Battambang province to visit Battambang city, including Phsar Nut, the French quarter, Wat Domrey Sor pagoda, and in the late afternoon, the Bat Cave at Phnom Sampov.
+Before the Bat Cave, visitors will walk to the top of Phnom Sampov to visit some pagodas and the killing fields.
+Overnight stay in Battambang province.

 Day 6 Begins with a Drive to Phnom Penh

-Kampong Chhnang - After meeting at the hotel, the tour drives around 3 hours to Kampong Chhnang province to visit the pottery center and floating village near the Krom market.
-After Kampong Chhnang, the tour drives to Phnom Penh for an overnight stay.
+Kampong Chhnang - After meeting at the hotel, the tour drives 3 hours to Kampong Chhnang province to visit the pottery center and floating village near the Krom market.
+After Kampong Chhnang, the tour continues to Phnom Penh for an overnight stay.

 Phnom Penh - After the Kampong Chhnang tour, the journey proceeds to the capital, Phnom Penh, for an overnight stay.